Modern Machine Learning for LHC Physicists: Generation and simulation

 This loss will vanish when the discriminator (wrongly) identifies all generated events as true events with $D=1$.

 In our GAN application this discriminator network gets successively re-trained for a fixed true dataset and evolving generated data.
 In combination, training the discriminator and generator network based on the losses of Eq.\eqref{eq:gan_dloss} and~\eqref{eq:gan_gloss} in an alternating fashion forms an adversarial problem which the two networks can solve amicably.
 The Nash equilibrium between the losses implies, just like in Eq.\eqref{eq:def_adv}, that a perfectly trained discriminator cannot tell apart the true and generated samples.
-To match the literature, we can combine the two GAN losses into one formula by writing them in terms of the generator output $\pmd(x) \sim G(r)$ where $r$ follows a random number distribution $\pl(r)$ as indicated in Eq.\eqref{eq:gan_random},